-Again, if you have any questions on how to make gluten-free brownies, please let me know.
-I've given you instructions on how to make frosted gluten-free brownies, fudgy gluten-free brownies, and gluten-free cake brownies.
+Again, if you have any questions about making gluten-free brownies, please let me know.
+I've given you instructions on making frosted gluten-free brownies, fudgy gluten-free brownies, and gluten-free cake brownies.

 - Preheat oven to 350°F (180°C).
 Position the oven rack in center

 of oven.
 Grease a 13x9x2” pan; set aside.
 See notes below for different brownie options.